 Soft landing – By taking a more aggressive stance and slowing the economy, the Fed is attempting to bring down inflation without causing a recession and the resulting layoffs that typically accompany periods of negative GDP.

 Unemployment – The Fed has a “dual mandate” of maximum employment and price stability.
 Chairman Jerome Powell stated he would be comfortable with a 4% unemployment rate, as lower inflation is necessary to balance labor supply and demand to sustain a strong U.S. economy.

 Persistent inflation and recessionary fears have created significant market instability.
 But how much further is the Fed willing to raise interest rates to combat inflation?
 That remains to be seen.
 With escalating concerns about how markets will react to the Fed’s mandate, all eyes are on the Federal Reserve and the U.S. banking sector.

-Kristin Hovencamp is an Investment Executive and Director of Business Development with HAZLETT WEALTH MANAGEMENT, LLC, which is independent of Raymond James and is not a registered broker/dealer.
+Kristin Hovencamp is an Investment Executive at RJFS, and Director of Business Development with HAZLETT WEALTH MANAGEMENT, LLC, which is independent of Raymond James and is not a registered broker/dealer.
 Investment advisory services are offered through Raymond James Financial Services Advisors, Inc. Securities offered through Raymond James Financial Services, Inc., member FINRA/SIPC.
+All investing involves risk, including the possible loss of principal amount invested.
+No investing strategy, including rebalancing or dollar cost averaging, can guarantee your objectives will be met.
 675 Sun Valley Road, Suite J1 + J2 Ketchum, Idaho 83340 208.726.0605.
+HazlettWealthManagement.com